auto-optimization/eafpy/README.md

 ### Building the documentation
 #### Build doc in the CI
-You need to include the tag `[build doc]` in your commit to automatically build and deploy the documentation to github pages.
-You should test your changes locally first:
+The CI will automatically build and deploy doc to the github pages when a new commit is added to the master

 #### Build doc locally